 The Xunil machines are provided for ECE faculty and students for classwork requiring a Linux environment, Drexel or COE licensed software, or a CUDA environment.
 These systems are managed by the College of Engineering Computing and Technical Services Staff.
-If there are any questions, concerns, or problems please let the COE CTS team know and we will investigate your issue.
+If there are any questions, concerns, or problems please contact the COE CTS team at email@example.com.

 What machines are part of the Xunil system?